techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 The database configuration can be specified by the commandline options, but if images should be imported.

-> If images should be imported, a custom configuration file with the paths to the image files has to be specified.
+!!
+If images should be imported, a custom configuration snipped that activates the flags for the image copy and clean-up functionality as well as the paths to the image files has to be placed in the [custom configuration dir](/getting-started#options).

 ### Configuration File